-- Shifting service users into lower cost, digital channels; - Optimising the cost and performance of each channel, including through use of benchmarking; - Improving cross-channel management, with the aim of providing a seamless user experience across different channels; - Developing a thriving mixed economy in the delivery of government services by private and voluntary sector intermediaries. - 444 Further guidance on how to implement this process is given in Part III (c) of this TGF Primer.
+- Shifting service users into lower cost, digital channels; - Optimising the cost and performance of each channel, including through use of benchmarking; - Improving cross-channel management, with the aim of providing a seamless user experience across different channels; - Developing a thriving mixed economy in the delivery of government services by private and voluntary sector intermediaries. - 437 Further guidance on how to implement this process is given in Part III (c) of this TGF Primer. - Technology Management Framework - The elements of the TGF Technology Management Framework are as follows: 439 - 440 Resources Management: the explicit identification and management of all information and technology resources; - Ecosystem Participation: a clear model and understanding of the stakeholders, actors and systems that comprise the overall service ecosystem and their relationships to each other; - Realisation and governance of ICT systems based on SOA principles 444

-Technology Management Framework
+Figure 7: Overview of the Technology Management Framework